PrashantaDA/HotelIX/README.md

-# HotelX - Luxury Hotel Booking Platform
+# HotelX - Luxury Hotel Landing Page

 A modern web application for hotel bookings and management built with React and Vite.